AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 5. Check whether the credentials are OK by hitting the **Verify Connection** button
 6. Upon successful test, click **Save settings** to establish a connection to CRM

-Now the plugin is connected to CRM and you can start building the integration.
+Now the plugin is connected to CRM, and you can start building the integration.

 ## Create a Contact Us form